Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Hyperbolicity of TEGR dynamical equations

-It has been reported in other past works in general relativity in the tetrad formalism that the principal part of the equations does not appear to be of any standard type, that is, neither hyperbolic nor parabolic \cite{Garfinkle:2005ph}.
-This leads to the lack of well-posedness for general relativity, but the system can be brought to be well-posed by adding constraints to the evolution equations.
-This supports our argument that the problem is not the theory itself, but on the formulation of the first-order system and the particular assumptions we made that lead to it.
+In relation to our first result without redefinition of variables and using constraints, it has been reported in previous works in general relativity in the tetrad formalism that the principal part of the equations does not appear to be of any standard type, that is, neither hyperbolic nor parabolic \cite{Garfinkle:2005ph}.
+This leads to the lack of well-posedness for tetrad general relativity, but the system can be brought to be well-posed by adding constraints to the evolution equations.
+This connects with our previous result where the system was not hyperbolic, and supports the argument that it is not uncommon to find problems achieving well-posedness in tetrad-based gravities before working out constraints and redefinitions.

 Our toy model considered was originally designed to expose pathologies in the principal symbol with less effort.
-In the following, we explore whether some of the pathologies appearing in the one-dimensional case disappear once we include all spatial dimensions.
+In the following, we explore whether some of the pathologies appearing in the one-dimensional case disappear or persist once we include dependence on all spatial dimensions.